Community Public Access Defibrillators (CPADs)

 Thank You's

-We would like to express our sincere thanks to all the organisations, businessess and members of the public who have helped to make this project possible through their support, fund raising and donations, and to all those people who have helped make each installation possible.
+We would like to express our sincere thanks to all the organisations, businesses and members of the public who have helped to make this project possible through their support, fund raising and donations, and to all those people who have helped make each installation possible.

 Also thank you to all the members of the public and staff at each location who have undertaken training and to East Midlands Ambulance Service Community Response Team for their support.
 Thanks also to the "Guardians" at each location who undertake regular checks of the AEDs to ensure they are ready for use at all times.